Chardan Capital Thinks CohBar's Stock is Going to Recover

-According to TipRanks.com, Morabito has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -12.0% and a 27.1% success rate.
+According to TipRanks.com, Morabito ‘s ranking currently consits of 0 on a 0-5 ranking scale, with an average return of -5.4% and a 44.9% success rate.
 Morabito covers the Healthcare sector, focusing on stocks such as Madrigal Pharmaceuticals, NGM Biopharmaceuticals, and Viking Therapeutics.

-Currently, the analyst consensus on CohBar is a Strong Buy with an average price target of $8.00.
+Currently, the analyst consensus on CohBar is a Strong Buy with an average price target of $5.63, which is a 302.1% upside from current levels.
+In a report issued on April 23, Maxim Group also initiated coverage with a Buy rating on the stock with a $3.00 price target.

 See today’s analyst top recommended stocks >>